-- 1. GTC, GRRB and ENR will work together to produce mapping of critical habitat for the GSA.
+- 1. Gwich'in Tribal Council (GTC), GRRB and Environment & Natural Resources (ENR) will work together to map critical habitats within the GSA.
 Once identified, these areas should be considered for additional protection from some forest uses. - 2.
-Identify impacts that forest use activities have on wildlife and wildlife habitat. - a) Monitor forest use activities to identify impacts. - b) Promote research into the effects of forest use activities on wildlife distribution and population. - 3.
-Educational materials should inform tree harvesters that they should not cut too close to someone else's cabin or trapline without permission.
+Identify impacts that forest use activities have on wildlife and wildlife habitat: - a) Monitor forest use activities to identify impacts. - b) Promote research into the effects of forest use activities on wildlife distribution and population. - 3.
+Educational materials should inform tree harvesters not to cut too close to someone else's cabin or trapline without permission.